libxsmm/tpp-mlir/README.md

 To enable experimental GPU support see: [GPU/README.md](lib/TPP/GPU/README.md)

+In the example above, we are building both LLVM/MLIR and tpp-mlir in relese mode.
+You can easily change the build type by adopting the `-DCMAKE_BUILD_TYPE` option, e.g. `=DCMAKE_BUILD_TYPE=RelWithDebInfo`.

 ### Conda Environment

 Every modern Linux and MacOS system should be able to build our project without glitches, however, you may have an older OS or some special condisiont (cluster environment).